fostroll/mordl/doc/README_POS.md

 ### Initialization and Data Loading<a name="init"></a>

-First of all, you need to create a tagger object:
+First of all, you need to create the tagger object:

 ```python
 from mordl import UposTagger